-Implementation of the Dodd-Frank Act provisions has resulted in new rulemaking by the federal regulatory agencies and new rules yet to be issued.
-Implementing the new and expanded regulations involve extreme diligence to ensure compliance with the complexities of the rules, as well as extensive new disclosure and reporting requirements.
+Provisions of the Dodd-Frank Act have resulted in new rulemaking by the federal regulatory agencies and new rules yet to be issued.
+Implementing the new and expanded regulations involved extreme diligence to ensure compliance with the complexities of the rules, as well as extensive new disclosure and reporting requirements.

-The Dodd-Frank Act created an independent regulatory body, the Bureau of Consumer Financial Protection ("Bureau"), with authority and responsibility to set rules and regulations for most consumer protection laws applicable to all banks - large and small - adds another regulator to scrutinize and police financial activities.
-Transfer to the Bureau of all consumer financial protection functions for designated laws by the other federal agencies was completed on July 21, 2011.
+The Dodd-Frank Act created an independent regulatory body, the Bureau of Consumer Financial Protection ("Bureau"), with authority and responsibility to set rules and regulations for most consumer protection laws applicable to all banks - large and small-adds another regulator to scrutinize and police financial activities.

+Transfer to the Bureau of all consumer financial protection functions for designated laws by the other federal agencies was completed in July 2011.
 The Bureau was given responsibility for mortgage reform and enforcement, as well as broad new powers over consumer financial activities, including consumer financial products and services and how they are provided.

 Significant mortgage rules mandated by the Dodd-Frank Act provisions were enacted in response to the breakdown in the mortgage lending markets and to provide for consumer protections.
-Final rules were issued by the Bureau or jointly with other regulatory agencies to implement requirements under the Dodd-Frank Act regarding mortgage-related matters such as ability-to-repay, qualified mortgage standards, mortgage servicing, mortgage loan originator compensation, escrow requirements for higher-priced mortgage loans, and providing appraisals.
-These new mortgage rules, effective in January 2014, have been implemented in order to address problems consumers face in the three major steps in buying a home - shopping for a mortgage, closing on a mortgage, and paying off a mortgage.
+Final rules issued by the Bureau or jointly with other regulatory agencies implemented requirements under the Dodd-Frank Act regarding mortgage-related matters such as ability-to-repay, qualified mortgage standards, mortgage servicing, mortgage loan originator compensation, escrow requirements for higher-priced mortgage loans, and providing appraisals.
+These new mortgage rules, effective in January 2014, addressed problems consumers faced in the three major steps in buying a home - shopping for a mortgage, closing on a mortgage, and paying off a mortgage.

-Final rules on integrated mortgage disclosures under the Real Estate Settlement Act (RESPA) and Truth in Lending Act (TILA) became effective on October 3, 2015.
-Amendments to the integrated mortgage disclosure rules also became October 3, 2015.
+Final rules and amendments to the integrated mortgage disclosure rules under the Real Estate Settlement Act (RESPA) and Truth in Lending Act (TILA) became effective on October 3, 2015.
 The TILA-RESPA Integrated Disclosure rule commonly referred to as TRID combined required disclosures into two single forms: 1) The Loan Estimate which is provided shortly after a mortgage loan application and 2) The Closing Disclosure which is provided prior to loan consummation.
 In addition, a mandated appraisal notice under the Equal Credit Opportunity Act and the servicing application disclosure under RESPA were also combined into the new integrated disclosures.
 Loan Origination System changes, as well as process and procedural adjustments were necessary to appropriately implement the new requirements.
 Implementation to achieve TRID compliance involved extensive collaboration with the Mortgage Loan Origination software vendor, as well as outreach and coordination efforts with real estate agents, attorneys, and closing agents to cultivate preparedness for the new integrated mortgage loan disclosure forms.
-Overall mortgage loan volume was up through the end of the year.
-New TRID requirements, especially the timing requirements that had to be met, did slow the loan origination process slightly but did not result in excessive delays of scheduled loan closings.
-Due to the complexities of the TRID rule, industry questions persist.
-Pending proposed additional amendments to the TRID rules are intended to provide further clarity to certain provisions.
-Remaining attentive to these matters will ensure practices and procedures continue to be fully compliant.
+Mortgage loan volume was steady through the end of the year.
+TRID requirements, especially the timing requirements that must be met, do impact the loan origination process but do not result in excessive delays of scheduled loan closings.
+Amendments to the TRID rules effective October 10, 2017 with a mandatory compliance date of October 10, 2018 are intended to provide further clarity to certain provisions.
+Due to the complexities of the TRID rules, remaining attentive to these matters will ensure practices and procedures remain compliant and not subject the Bank to unnecessary liability.